-European nitrate production has globally the lowest greenhouse gas emission.

-The carbon footprint of fertilizer is gaining increasing attention with the drive to reduce greenhouse gas emissions.
+European nitrate production has the lowest greenhouse gas emissions globally The carbon footprint of fertilizer is gaining increasing attention with the drive to reduce greenhouse gas emissions.
 In agricultural crop production nitrogen fertilizer use dominates the crop carbon footprint.

-The European Fertilizer industry has upgraded its nitrate plants with catalysts that significantly reduce greenhouse gas emission (nitrox oxide = $N_2O$ ), enabling lower emissions than the best urea plants.
+The European Fertilizer industry has upgraded its nitrate plants with catalysts that significantly reduce greenhouse gas emission (nitrox oxide = N_2O), enabling lower emissions than the best urea plants.

-Nitrogen is the nutrient with highest consumption, with a projected annual growth rate of 1.2%

-In 2015 nitrogen consumption decreased by 0.6%, phosphate demand ended 0.7% lower, while potassium consumption increased by 0.1% compared to 2014.

-Going forward, The International Fertilizer Association (IFA) forecasts nitrogen fertilizer demand growth at 1.2% per year through 2020.
-A growth rate of 1.6% a year is estimated for phosphate and 2.3% for potassium.
-A higher growth rate is forecast for urea, since urea is less than 60% of total global N-capacity but most new N-capacity additions are in the form of urea.
+Nitrogen is the nutrient with highest consumption, with a projected annual growth rate of 1.1% In 2016 nitrogen consumption increased by 2.4%, phosphate demand ended 4.5% higher, while potassium consumption increased by 2.5% compared to 2015.
+The average last 10-years' (2006-2016) consumption growth rates were 1.4% for nitrogen, 1.2% for phosphate and 2.3% for potassium.
+Going forward, The International Fertilizer Association (IFA) forecasts nitrogen fertilizer demand growth at 1.1% per year through 2021.
+A growth rate of 1.6% a year is estimated for phosphate and 2.2% for potassium.
+A higher growth rate is forecasted for urea, since most new N-capacity additions are in the form of urea.

-Key global fertilizer products

-Source: IFA 2015 (nutrient totals) and 2014 (product split) \ Does not include industrial nitrogen applications

-The key nitrogen, phosphate and potash products are urea, DAP and MOP respectively

-Urea, DAP and MOP are the key products for respectively nitrogen, phosphorus and potassium fertilizer.
+The key nitrogen, phosphate and potash products are urea, DAP and MOP respectively Urea, DAP and MOP are the key products for respectively nitrogen, phosphorus and potassium fertilizer.
 They have a large market share and are widely traded around the world.
 Urea contains 46% nitrogen, and its share of nitrogen consumption is increasing.
 The majority of new and pipeline nitrogen capacity in the world is in the form of urea.

-Diammonium phosphate (DAP) contains 46% phosphate (measured in $P_2O_5$ ) and 18% nitrogen.
+Diammonium phosphate (DAP) contains 46% phosphate (measured in P_2O_5) and 18% nitrogen.
 Monammonium phosphate (MAP) contains 46% phosphate and 11% nitrogen.
 Potassium chloride (MOP) contains 60% potash, measured in K2O.

-The three large grain crops, wheat, rice and corn (maize), consume about half of all fertilizer globally

-The fertilizer market is not only a significant market in terms of size, but also an essential industry serving global food production.
-Grain production is the most important agricultural activity in the world, with global output estimated (USDA) at 2.46 billion tonnes for the 2016 harvest.
+The three main grain crops, wheat, rice and corn (maize), consume about half of all fertilizer globally The fertilizer market is not only a significant market in terms of size, but also an essential industry serving global food production.
+Grain production is the largest agricultural activity, with global output estimated (USDA) at 2.61 billion tonnes for the 2017 harvest.
 It would not be possible to achieve this scale of production without intensive agriculture and use of mineral fertilizers.
 Grains are the largest end-market for fertilizers followed by cash crops such as vegetables, fruit, flowers and vines.
 In order to gain a good understanding of the fertilizer market, it is necessary to analyse both the grain market and the market for cash crops.

-Geographical variances in fertilizer application

-Fertilizer demand is mostly influenced by the evolution of the planted area and yields, the crop mix, crop prices and fertilizer-to-crop price ratios, fertilizer subsidy regimes, nutrient management regulations, nutrient recycling practices, and innovation.

-Nitrogen is by far the largest nutrient, accounting for 60% of total consumption.
+Geographical variances in fertilizer application Fertilizer demand is influenced by the evolution of planted area and yields, the crop mix, crop prices and fertilizer-to-crop price ratios, fertilizer subsidy regimes, nutrient management regulations, nutrient recycling practices and innovation.
+Nitrogen is by far the largest nutrient, accounting for almost 60% of total consumption.
 Phosphorus (phosphate) and potassium fertilizers are primarily applied to improve crop quality.
 Annual application is not always needed, as the soil absorbs and stores these two nutrients for a longer period compared with nitrogen.
-Nitrogen must be applied every year to maintain yield and biomass.

-Brazil consumes substantial amounts of phosphate and potash due to a large soybean production.
+Nitrogen must be applied every year to maintain yields and biomass.
+Brazil consumes substantial amounts of phosphate and potash due to its significant soybean production.